Published at Tuesday, February 13th 2018, 02:11:42 AM by Jana Kearney. Living Room.

 Published at Wednesday, February 21st 2018, 04:59:26 AM by Savanna Espino.
 Living Room.

 Combining motifs, stripes plus prints from the same tone family work well jointly.
 In this living―room the red striped rug with the ornately patterned red‐chairs complement rather than compete with each other because their hues share a alike weight also worth.

 Published at Sunday, February 04th 2018, 01:42:29 AM by Jana Kearney.
 Living Room.

 This philosophy, long discerned by inner designers says that groups of alike items generate visual effect; odd numbers create the most eye–pleasing groupings.
 In this living–room for instance a trio of tree stumps makes a clever coffee table arrangement with rustic style.

-Published at Thursday, July 19th 2018, 07:00:14 AM.
-Living Room By Carmelina Landi.
+Published at Wednesday, July 18th 2018, 05:16:12 AM.
+Living Room By Adaliz Moreau.
 Warm colors in a living room, one of the hallmarks of traditional style is symmetry.
 While rooms aren't always made up of perfect mirror images, they are usually very well-balanced, both in terms of furniture and architecture.
 Notice in this traditional living room by Cameron Mobley Interior Design that although the armchairs are completely different from one another, they consist of a similar visual weight, balancing each other out and maintaining the symmetry of the space.

 Published at Tuesday, July 17th 2018, 20:03:42 PM.
 Living Room By Delfina Stavros.
 A room with warmth.
 In New York’s renowned Kips Bay Decorator Showhouse, designer Noel Jeffrey went against trend by allowing the living room’s original dark-stained woodwork to have its say.
 And it is the language of elegance.